kadirpekel/algorig/README.md

 Hello myparam123
 ```

-While this command does nothing rather than simply printing into console, such commands are generally supposed to perform some operations with your implemented smart contract by presumably utilizing `ApplicationCall` or any other available application transactions calls which we'll see later on.
+While this command does nothing rather than simply printing into console, such commands are generally supposed to perform some operations with your deployed smart contract by presumably utilizing `ApplicationCall` or any other available transactions calls which we'll see later on.

 ### Write and deploy your first contract

-As mentioned previously, `get_approval_program()` method is the main entry point for your Algorand smart contract.
-You're here simply expected to return your PyTeal node object and Algorig will do the rest for you.
+As mentioned previously, `get_approval_program()` method is the main entry point to your Algorand smart contract.
+You're here simply expected to return a PyTeal node object and Algorig will handle the rest for you.

-Let's write a very simple contract which only accepts application create and update transactions respectively.
+Ok, let's write a very simple contract which only accepts application create and update transactions respectively.

 ```python